Createdd/Writing/articles/LinearRegression.md

 > Logistic regression is a statistical analysis method used to predict a data value based on prior observations of a data set.
 A logistic regression model predicts a dependent data variable by analyzing the relationship between one or more existing independent variables.

+## Used data

+Here I have used public available data from Austria.
+In this example marriages of all people living in Salzburg (a city in Austria) are gathered over time.
+It allows to show differences in age, years, wifes or husbands.

+##